Skip to content

 Complete the legal process

-A solicitor handles the legal transfer of the additional share.
-Your rent is recalculated downwards to reflect the housing association’s reduced share.
-The whole process typically takes 8–12 weeks.
+A solicitor handles the legal transfer of the new share.
+Your rent is then recalculated downwards, because the housing association now owns less.
+Start to finish, this usually takes 8 to 12 weeks.

 Staircasing gives shared owners a genuine path to full home ownership.
 Every additional share you buy reduces your rent bill and increases your equity in the property.